upamapsb/Upama/scripts/README.md

 ```

 Most of the fields are self-explanatory, but if you need help setting them up please contact us or create an issue.
 Note
-hat Google-related fields require a valid OAuth JSON credentials file (see [gsheets documentation](https://gsheets.readthedocs.io/en/stable/#quickstart)).
+that Google-related fields require a valid OAuth JSON credentials file (see [gsheets documentation](https://gsheets.readthedocs.io/en/stable/#quickstart)).

 **IMPORTANT**: This is an internal file, so we won't be sharing it.
 This file is needed to run the complete pipeline, but is
-ot necessary if you just want to run the scraping process for a country (e.g. for vaccinations `$ cowid-vax get -c
+not necessary if you just want to run the scraping process for a country (e.g. for vaccinations `$ cowid-vax get -c
 kenya`).